Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 Example: Chatbot software that screens out applicants for cashier jobs requiring standing for long periods may reject an applicant who uses a wheelchair who’d be entitled to the reasonable accommodation of lowering the cash register so that it can be operated from a sitting position.

-Compliance Strategy: Ensure that the AI tools you use measure abilities and qualifications that are truly necessary for the job—even for those who are entitled to on-the-job reasonable accommodation.
-Also steer clear of algorithmic decision-making tools that don’t directly measure but instead make inferences about necessary abilities and qualifications based on characteristics that are correlated with them.
+Compliance Strategy: Ensure that your AI tools measure abilities and qualifications truly necessary for the job—even for those who are entitled to on-the-job reasonable accommodation.
+Steer clear of algorithmic decision-making tools that don’t directly measure but instead make inferences about necessary abilities and qualifications based on characteristics that are correlated with them.
 For example, a tool for a job requiring the ability to analyze data may rate that ability by measuring the similarity between an applicant’s personality and the typical personality of successful data analysts.
-Result: The tool rejects an applicant who’s great at analyzing data but who, due to a disability, has a personality that’s far from the norm for successful data analysts.
+Result: The tool would reject an applicant who’s great at analyzing data but who, due to a disability, has a personality that’s far from the norm for successful data analysts.

 4. Beware of Hiring Processes that Aren’t Accessible to Disabled Applicants

-Another potential blind spot in AI hiring technology is that it may not be accessible to applicants who have particular kinds of disabilities.
-U.S. government guidance cites the example of “gamified” tests that use video games to measure applicants’ abilities, personality traits, and other qualities.
-The problem is that applicants with visual impairments may be unable to play these games.
+AI hiring technology may not be accessible to applicants with particular kinds of disabilities.
+For example, “gamified” tests that use video games to measure applicants’ abilities, personality traits, and other qualities may exclude people with visual impairments compromising their ability to play the game.
 So, a policy of requiring a particular score, such as 90% on a gamified assessment of memory, would exclude a blind applicant with a good memory and is in all other ways perfectly capable of performing the job.

 Compliance Strategy: Ask AI vendors if the tool was developed with disabled people in mind.
 Specific questions: